npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Tue, 28 May 2024 16:55:20 +0530
 ### [Gurmeet Ram Rahim Singh acquitted in 2002 Ranjit Singh murder case: The many crimes and controversies of the Dera Sacha Sauda chief](https://www.firstpost.com/explainers/gurmeet-ram-rahim-singh-acquitted-2002-ranjit-singh-murder-case-dera-sacha-sauda-chief-crimes-controversies-13776063.html)

-Article found but Couldn't summarize
-The Punjab and Haryana High Court has acquitted Gurmeet Ram Rahim Singh and four others in the murder case of a former-dera manager Ranjit Singh.
-The Dera Sacha Sauda chief is currently lodged in a Haryana jail for raping two of his female disciples.
-There are also several other charges against him
+The Punjab and Haryana High Court acquitted Dera Sacha Sauda chief Gurmeet Ram Rahim Singh and four others in the murder case of former Dera manager Ranjit Singh.
+Singh was convicted by a CBI court in 2021 and sentenced to life imprisonment for the murder.

+Ranjit Singh was killed in 2002 on suspicion of circulating a letter alleging sexual exploitation of women followers by Ram Rahim.
+Several other charges, including rape and blasphemy, have been leveled against Ram Rahim.
+He was convicted for raping two of his female followers and sentenced to 20 years in prison.
+Additionally, he was convicted for life in the murder of journalist Ram Chander Chhatrapati who published the letter accusing him of sexual exploitation.

 Tue, 28 May 2024 16:46:42 +0530
 ### [Too hot to handle: How much heat can a human body sustain?](https://www.firstpost.com/health/too-hot-to-handle-heat-human-body-sustain-13776054.html)

-Article found but Couldn't summarize
-Parts of India are grappling with extreme heat.
-Across the world too, temperatures are soaring, making people sweat profusely.
-Amid these rising temperatures, everyone seems to be asking — how hot is too hot?
-And what happens to the human body then?
-The answer, surprisingly, isn’t limited only to the thermometer; it has much to do with humidity.
-Here’s what you need to know
+A recent heatwave affecting India, Pakistan, and parts of the United States has raised concerns about the human limits of heat tolerance.
+Experts emphasize that the "wet-bulb temperature," which combines air temperature and humidity, is a crucial factor.

+Studies indicate that a wet-bulb temperature of 95 degrees Fahrenheit (35 degrees Celsius) is the maximum a human body can endure for an extended period.
+At this point, the body struggles to cool itself, leading to increased metabolic rate, rapid breathing, and elevated heart rate.

+Prolonged exposure to such conditions can cause heat stress, with symptoms like confusion, nausea, dizziness, and ultimately, organ damage.

+Staying hydrated, reducing exposure to direct sunlight, taking cool baths, and wearing light clothing are essential precautions.

 Tue, 28 May 2024 16:39:58 +0530
 ### [How longer and more intense heatwaves are linked to premature births](https://www.firstpost.com/health/longer-and-more-intense-heatwaves-are-linked-to-premature-births-13776049.html)

-Article found but Couldn't summarize
-Examining data from 5.3 million births across the top 50 metropolitan areas in the US over 25 years, a recent study found that for every one-degree Celsius rise in temperature above a certain threshold, there was a corresponding one per cent increase in preterm and early-term births
+A recent study published in JAMA Network Open analyzed 5.3 million births in the US between 1993 and 2017 and found a link between heatwaves and increased preterm and early-term births.

+The research showed that for every one-degree Celsius increase in temperature above a certain threshold, during a four-day period of consistently high temperatures, there was a one percent increase in both preterm and early-term births.
+The impact was more pronounced among women under 30, those with lower education levels, and from minority backgrounds.
+This is the first large-scale study to provide clear evidence of this association.
+The findings highlight the need to address the disproportionate impact of heatwaves on vulnerable populations and the importance of protecting pregnant women during extreme heat events.

 Tue, 28 May 2024 16:20:57 +0530
 ### [Why Xi Jinping's meeting with leaders of UAE, Egypt, Bahrain, Tunisia in China matters](https://www.firstpost.com/explainers/why-xi-jinpings-meeting-with-leaders-of-uae-egypt-bahrain-tunisia-in-china-matters-13776010.html)

-Article found but Couldn't summarize
-China is initiating a renewed diplomatic effort in West Asia and North Africa to challenge the influence of the United States in the regions.
-This week, leaders from Egypt, Bahrain, Tunisia, and the UAE will meet with Chinese leader Xi Jinping in Beijing.
-Discussions are expected to focus on the ongoing war in Gaza.
-Beijing may also pursue the long-anticipated free trade agreement with Gulf states
+China is hosting leaders from Egypt, Bahrain, Tunisia, and the UAE for the10th Ministerial Conference of the China-Arab States Cooperation Forum.
+The meetings come as China seeks to mediate the ongoing war in Gaza and increase its influence in the region.

+China has historically supported the Palestinian cause and is aiming to promote a "two-state solution".
+Xi Jinping plans to meet individually with each leader to discuss bilateral relations and regional issues.
+In addition to mediating the conflict, China may also pursue a long-anticipated free trade agreement with Gulf states.
+This is significant given that China is already the largest trading partner of the Gulf nations and a major energy importer from the region.

 Tue, 28 May 2024 15:51:47 +0530
 ### [Why China has kicked its 'Kim Kardashian' off social media](https://www.firstpost.com/explainers/china-kim-kardashian-kicked-off-social-media-13775895.html)

-Article found but Couldn't summarize
-Influencer and jewellery dealer Wang Hongquanxing, who earned the moniker ‘China's Kim Kardashian’, is the newest victim of the Xi Jinping-led Communist Party's campaign against extravagant behaviour and public displays of wealth.
-The 30-year-old’s personal profiles are currently inaccessible due to a ‘violation of self-discipline’ policy
+Wang Hongquanxing, a Chinese influencer known as "China's Kim Kardashian",  has been banned from social media platforms like Douyin for showcasing his extravagant lifestyle.
+This follows a broader crackdown by the Chinese government on influencers who flaunt wealth,  perceived as a negative influence on society.

+The government has stated its intent to curb the "worship of money" and "vulgar public demands" fueled by these influencers.
+Various platforms, including Weibo, Tencent and Douyin, have pledged to remove content promoting materialism and excessive displays of wealth, deleting thousands of posts and accounts in recent weeks.

+This crackdown comes amidst economic hardship and social anxieties, further highlighting the government's efforts to control online narratives and social behavior.

 Tue, 28 May 2024 15:11:23 +0530
 ### [Who are Gupta brothers arrested in India?
 Why is South Africa following up with New Delhi?](https://www.firstpost.com/explainers/gupta-brothers-arrested-13775985.html)

-Article found but Couldn't summarize
-Originally from Uttar Pradesh’s Saharanpur, Ajay, Atul and Rajesh Gupta moved to South Africa in 1993.
-The brothers formed the conglomerate Sahara Group and grew extremely close to then-South African president Jacob Zuma.
-The brothers fled for Dubai after a series of damning reports about how they influenced the government and secured sweetheart deals from state companies came to light and Zuma was ousted
+The Gupta brothers, Ajay, Atul and Rajesh, originally from India, gained prominence in South Africa after establishing the Sahara Group.
+They cultivated close ties with former President Jacob Zuma, leading to allegations of undue influence on government decisions and the securing of lucrative contracts.

+A series of investigations and leaked emails exposed the extent of their alleged influence, triggering public protests and ultimately contributing to Zuma's resignation.
+The brothers fled to Dubai in 2018 amidst corruption charges.
+South Africa has been seeking their extradition ever since.

+In India, two of the Gupta brothers, Ajay and Anil, were recently arrested on charges of abetting the suicide of a builder who had accused them of threats and financial pressure.

 Tue, 28 May 2024 15:01:19 +0530
 ### [In Graphics l P for Period.
 How to explain menstruation to your child](https://www.firstpost.com/explainers/graphics-world-menstruation-day-period-talk-13775923.html)